-This being said Cavaliers have a high prey drive, but they don't guard dogs whatsoever, and will only be effective in chasing off squirrels.
+Cavaliers have a high prey drive, but they don’t make good guard dogs whatsoever, and will only be effective in chasing off squirrels.
 Secure fencing is a must, so they don’t go running off when they’re outside.

 While they are social and affectionate towards humans, they are somewhat cautious around other canines.
 Cavaliers are hardly ever aggressive towards other dogs, only shy.
 The best way to own a Cavalier and other pets are to raise it in the presence of them.
 It’s easiest if they are exposed to the other pets occupying the house early on so that they are more comfortable around them.

 Cavaliers are considered quiet dogs.
 This quality is useful if you or a neighbor are sensitive to high volumes.
 It also makes them applicable apartments dogs.

 All dogs are different, however, so there may be an outlying mouthy one in the litter.If you are looking for a dog that doubles as a security system, this is not the dog for the job.